-A recent study shows that people who cook most of their meals at home eat a healthier diet.
+A recent study about cooking at home shows that people who make most of their own meals eat a healthier diet.
 But finding the time and energy to cook after a hectic day is a challenge.
 If you’re already overwhelmed with your responsibilities as a caregiver, how can you find time to cook tasty, nutritious meals for a loved one?

 The answer: Keep it simple!
-Here are 10 cooking tips to help you streamline dinner preparations.
+Here are 10 cooking tips you can add to your caregiver meal preparation toolkit to help you streamline dinner preparations.